lindegroup/autopkgr/README.md

 You'll also want to make sure you have `.munki` recipes selected for each app you want to import.
 Once the new versions of apps appear in your Munki repo, you can add them to the appropriate catalogs and manifests to deploy them.

-### Integration with Casper
+### Integration with Jamf Pro

-:bulb: &nbsp; _Note: Requires Casper version 9 or newer._
+:bulb: &nbsp; _Note: Requires Jamf Pro version 9 or newer._

+(Jamf Pro was formerly known as JAMF Casper Suite.)

-To configure AutoPkgr to create Self Service policies in Casper for new app updates, follow these steps:
+To configure AutoPkgr to create Self Service policies in Jamf Pro for new app updates, follow these steps:

 1. Create a static computer group on your JSS called __Testing__.
 Add one or more test computers to the group.
 1. Create an account on your JSS with __Create__, __Read__, and __Update__ access to the following objects: